goudreinette/lisp/readme.md

 # Lisp

-My WIP Lisp implementation, used to try out ideas, and better understand the design decisions involved in creating languages.
+My WIP Lisp implementation, used to try out ideas and better understand the design decisions involved in creating languages.

 The primary design goal is a simple, minimal and readable core.